Browser Automation

 PRIMITIVE Mode

-Fast, efficient content extraction without visual interaction:
+Purpose: Fast, efficient content extraction without visual interaction

 • High-level tools for quick content retrieval